domdicarlo/power_personality/variable_guide.md

 "Fantasy Rate While in Committed Relationship" - MSOI 7

-"SMTO1" - MSOI 8.3

-"SMTO2" - MSOI 8.9

-"SMTO3" - MSOI 8.4

-"SMTO4" - MSOI 8.2

-"SMTO5" - MSOI 8.6

-"SMTO6" - MSOI 8.10

-"SMTO7" - MSOI 8.8

-"SMTO8" - MSOI 8.7

-"SMTO9" - MSOI 8.5

-"SMTO10" - MSOI 8.1

-"LMTO1" - MSOI 8.17

-"LMTO2" - MSOI 8.20

-"LMTO3" - MSOI 8.15

-"LMTO4" - MSOI 8.18

-"LMTO5" - MSOI 8.12

-"LMTO6" - MSOI 8.13

-"LMTO7" - MSOI 8.19

 "LMTO Score"
 "SMTO Score"
 "Previous Sexual Behavior Score" - These are the relevant score from the 2007 Jackson and Kirkpatrick Paper on MSOI.
 For more information, see that paper.

 **HSNS**

-HSNS_1 -> HSNS_10 - correlates to their respective HSNS assessment item numbers

 "HSNS Score" -> Calculated simply by adding up all the HSNS items together.

 **NPI**

-All the NPI questions correspond to their respective questions in the questionnaire stored here.
-The NPI_Score is the score on the actual subscale.
+The NPI_Score is the score on the NPI scale

 **SPQ**

-The SPQ individual questions are as notated from the SPQ-BR.
 The various subscales are based on the SPQ-BR paper's detailing of these subscales, found in the folder for this assessment.
 The total score is of course the total score on the scale.

 **mac ss**